unlock-protocol/unlock/subgraph/README.md

 These command require the passing of the following command line arguments `--network` & `--environment`.

-* `yarn run create` - Allows for the creation of the subgraph
-* `yarn run remove` - Removes the subgraph from the graph node
 * `yarn run deploy` - Deploy the latest subgraph code to the graph node